boboduino/Boboduino_MiniCore/README.md

   - Make sure the latest version is installed and selected
   - Close the **Boards Manager** window.

-### Arduino IDE Manual Installation
+### Manual Installation (Arduino IDE)
 * Download the core file of [BOBODUINO_MiniCore_2.2.2.zip](https://github.com/boboduino/Boboduio_MiniCore/raw/master/third-party%20board/2.2.2/BOBODUINO_MiniCore_2.2.2.zip).
 * Exctract the ZIP file, and move the extracted folder to the location:
     * Windows: `"~/Documents/Arduino/hardware"`.
 Create the "hardware" folder if it doesn't exist.
     * Mac: `"/Users/cheney/Library/Arduino15/packages"`
 * Open Arduino IDE, and a new category in the boards menu called `"Boboduino AVR boards"` will show up.

+---
 ## PlatformIO
-* [PlatformIO](http://platformio.org) is an open source ecosystem for IoT development and supports MiniCore.
+* [PlatformIO IDE](https://platformio.org/platformio-ide) is an open source ecosystem for embedding sytem development which is build built on top of Microsoft's [Visual Studio Code](https://code.visualstudio.com)
+* Compared to Arduino IDE, it is much more powerful with the debugging features.
+* We hightly recommand you to used it, if you are planning to build more complex program.
-* See [PlatformIO.md](https://github.com/boboduino/Boboduio_MiniCore/blob/master/PlatformIO.md) for more information.
+* Please have a look of [PlatformIO.md](https://github.com/boboduino/Boboduio_MiniCore/blob/master/PlatformIO.md) for more information.

+---

 ## Code uploading
 you can upload your code in two ways:

-## Upload through USB
+### Upload through USB
 * Connect a USB to serial adapter to the microcontroller
 * Select the correct `serial port device` under the **Tools>Port** menu, and click the **Upload** button.
 * If you're getting some kind of timeout error, it may be because: